 I would like to see how you can style a single, basic piece (ie. black pencil skirt or white button down shirt, etc.) in several different ways to expand your wardrobe options.

-I know many of you consider jeans to be the ultimate in comfort, but I vastly prefer skirts.
 This ensemble would be perfect for a Casual Friday at the office, or a Saturday afternoon bumming around a coffee shop.

-… this look is what I’d most likely reach for if I were scheduled to speak in front of a crowd at work, meet with my CEO, or do anything else that falls into the “super-formal work” category.
+… this look is what I’d most likely reach for if I were scheduled to speak in front of a crowd at work, meet with my CEO, or do anything else that falls into the “very dressy work” category.
 It’s conservative and clean, but still has personality.
 Just right for making a great impression at the office.

 Every single one of these outfits was created around the very same black skirt.
 Clearly, it’s a piece that can take you from casual to formal in several easy moves, and works beautifully for every look in between.